zaichaopan/react-aria-components-tailwind-starter/README.md

 4. Copy components from **`src`** to your project

-Visit the storybook page - https://zaichaopan.github.io/tailwind-react-aria-components-starter-kits to explore all available components.
+Visit the storybook page - <a href="https://zaichaopan.github.io/tailwind-react-aria-components-starter-kits" target="_blank">Tailwind React Aria Components Starter Kits</a> to explore all available components.